OpenSprites/OpenSprites-Origin/NFEC Policy.md

 #What is NFE content?
 Not For Everyone Content (NFEC) is content that could potentially be pushing the OpenSprites Guidelines boundary.
-OpenSprites has a very strict set of regulations concerning what NFEC is and how accessible it is to other users.
+OpenSprites has a strict set of regulations concerning what NFEC is and how accessible it is to other users.
 To clarify, Scratch allows the sharing of Not For Everyone projects.

 ###What does OpenSprites define NFEC as?
 * Content exhibiting blood with the limit of the size of a paper-cut or small scratch wound. **Must not** be a realistic cartoon or be a photograph.